CumulusNetworks/docs/content/cumulus-netq-32/Manage-Events-and-Notifications/Monitor-System-Events.md

 {{< /tabs >}}

-## Monitor System Events Networkwide by Type
+## Monitor System and TCA Events Networkwide by Type

-You can view all system events of a given type on a networkwide basis using the NetQ UI and the NetQ CLI.
+You can view all system  and TCA events of a given type on a networkwide basis using the NetQ UI and the NetQ CLI.

 {{< tabs "TabID187" >}}